yeonukkim/STAT545-hw-Kim-Yeonuk/hw07/Readme.md

 - The output of the second R script was also saved at the folder *raw_data*.

 3. Make figures.
-- 1) comparing availabilities of methane flux and other environmental data in terms of degree of such environmental data
+- Comparing availabilities of methane flux and other environmental data in terms of degree of such environmental data.
-- 2) checking position of the latest data.
+- Checking position of the latest data.